illepic/my-site/content/blog/2016/08/evan-lovely-com-v6.md

   - reactjs
 excerpt: Everything has changed!!
 The whole site has been re-written from the ground up with a completely different front and back end.
 ---
 Hello! **Wow**: it's been a *long* time since I posted on my site: nearly a year and a half!
 Plenty of reasons and excuses why I didn't, but that's not really important.
 Anyway, one of the primary motivators of changing things around was that the former build system was Jekyll; which it and its plugins are written in Ruby, a language I'm not extremely proficient in.
-I wanted to be able to more easily manipulate the core of what was going on, I needed it in my strongest languages: JavaScript.
+I wanted to be able to more easily manipulate the core of what was going on, I needed it in my strongest language: JavaScript.

 Initially it seemed the clear winner was [Metalsmith][metalsmith], which is a great system, however the more I built it out, the closer to the *metal* I needed to be.
 Most of the plugins for Metalsmith simply wrapped many of the tried and true best of breed node.js modules... while being a little out of date behind.
 I wanted more control.